msangel/msangel.github.io/_drafts/2022-07-31-fixing-log4shell-in-multi-war-application-server.md

 ### Logging libraries in java
 Java have a list of logging solutions.
-First of all, the standard java library [does have](https://docs.oracle.com/javase/10/core/java-logging-overview.htm) log implementation inside it - the "java.util.logging" package (or "JUL").
+First of all, the standard java library [does have](https://docs.oracle.com/javase/10/core/java-logging-overview.htm) log implementation inside it - the `java.util.logging` package (or "JUL").
 Initially it was very poor.
 And because of this people needed better tools.
 And therefore many opensource alternatives appears, like:
  - log4j(now the v2 is supported)
  - Commons-logging (wrapper around Log4j and JUL)
  - Logback(successor of Log4j v1)